P&L management guide for 2023: how to outsmart the complexity

 - How you process payments across key sales channels and accounts

 - And how you handle purchase orders, invoices, receipts, and expense reimbursements

 Manual payment processing and outdated expense management processes will limit your accounting department’s ability to perform at a more strategic level, and can be a source of bureaucratic frustration.
 When legacy processes interfere with the true value drivers in your business—be that research and development, product management, customer relations, or even key sales personnel—P&L management can become a chore.

 3. Unsustainable spending

 Here’s another thing that makes profitability harder to reach: your expenses.
-In fact, 66% of companies globally plan to pursue cost reduction strategies over the next year, up from just 38% prior to COVID-19, according to a Deloitte report.
-Bigger businesses with well-oiled expense management may have the resources to do this.
-For a rising startup or a local small business, the task is often harder when unmonitored spending and limited oversight of changing costs are thrown into that mix.
+According to a Deloitte report, 66% of companies globally plan to pursue cost reduction strategies over the next fiscal year, up from just 38% prior to COVID-19.
+Bigger businesses with established expense management processes may have the resources to do this.
+But for a rising startup or local small business, the task is harder when unmonitored spending and limited oversight of changing costs are thrown into the mix.